lisad/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 Due to its specifics and ubiquitous usage, the Internet Message Format {{RFC5322}}; latest revision of {{RFC2822}}/{{RFC822}} should be the core of representing individual email data.

-This specification should ideally describe mappings between PDPA and existing mailbox persistence schemes such as Maildir or MBOX {{RFC4155}}.
+This specification should ideally describe mappings between PDPA and existing mailbox persistence schemes such as Maildir or {{MBOX}}.

 ### Interoperability